Mikey-E/deaddrop-js/README.md

 ## MAC Strategy

+### First some important notes about other changes

+readPassIn was previously adding an anonymous listener that was never removed.
+This caused all further prompts after
+Password: \*\*\*\*\*\*\* to also be written as Password: \*\*\*\*\*\*\*\*.
+The rl was never closed (likewise in some other functions), which would cause multiple characters to be printed out e.g. when typing "a" stdout would show "aa" or "aaa" upon that single keypress.
+These have been fixed by naming a reference to the anonymous listener and then removing it after resolving the user input, as well as closing the rl in readPassIn and other functions.

+### The schema

 A straightforward schema for requiring a user to authenticate before sending a message is to prompt for the username and password upon the --send command.
 From there, it is easy to kill two stones with one bird by prepending the sender as part of the message itself; this automatically displays the sender of the message whenever it is retrieved, and also protects the